-Madeline is also a multi-year HIT Idol Participant - in 2014 she was accompanied on piano by Tim.
+Madeline is a multi-year HIT Idol Participant - in 2014 she was accompanied on piano by Tim.

 The quartet will perform works from a variety of musical genres including blues, jazz and classical.
-Admission is $5.00 at the door, and all proceeds will go to the H.O.P.E. animal shelter.
+Admission is $5.00 at the door, and proceeds will go to the H.O.P.E. animal shelter.

 Join Tim Mesun, Paul Butcher and special guests Megan and Madeline Gabka for a great evening's entertainment!